UnseenWizzard/git_training/README.md

 >>>>>>> fixBob
 ```

+### Merge Conflicts
-- Fix conflict manually (or using a tool)
+- Open file in text editor and fix conflict manually (or using a tool)
 - Add and commit fixed file

 ```sh